 The staff here are always ready to help and offer their expertise too, whether it’s providing information about different ways to use and cook with the products they sell, or recommending a particular dish that’s popular among locals.

 As for those dishes, some of the creative and organic dishes that stand out the most here are their Roasted Savoy Cabbage drizzled with tangy pomegranate molasses dressing and topped with their house black sesame dukkah and chive.
-Another very filling pick is the Chickpea ‘tuna’ sandwich with red cabbage and beetroot slaw – a creative sandwich that allows the whole foods to shine and will keep you full for long.
+Another very filling pick is the vegan Chickpea ‘tuna’ sandwich with red cabbage and beetroot slaw – a creative sandwich that allows the whole foods to shine and will keep you full for long.

 The Grain Grocer is open from Monday to Saturday from 9am to 5pm and on Sunday from 10am to 4pm.